temporalio/sdk-ruby/README.md

   `Temporalio::Worker::WorkflowExecutor::ThreadPool.default` is required explicitly.
 * The worker `run` method accepts an optional `Temporalio::Cancellation` object that can be used to cancel instead or in addition to providing a block that waits for completion.
-* The worker `run` method accepts an `shutdown_signals` array which will trap the signal and start shutdown when received.
+* The worker `run` method accepts a `shutdown_signals` array which will trap the signal and start shutdown when received.
 * Workers work with threads or fibers (but fiber compatibility only supported for Ruby 3.3+ at this time).
 Fiber-based activities (see "Activities" section) only work if the worker is created within a fiber.
 * The `run` method does not return until the worker is shut down.
 This means even if shutdown is triggered (e.g. via `Cancellation` or block completion), it may not return immediately.
 Activities not completing may hang worker shutdown, see the "Activities" section.
-* Workers can have many more options not shown here (e.g. data converters and interceptors).
+* Workers can have many more options not shown here (e.g. tuners and interceptors).
 * The `Temporalio::Worker.run_all` class method is available for running multiple workers concurrently.

 ### Workflows